Integrated subtraction terms and finite remainders for arbitrary processes with massless partons at colliders in the nested soft-collinear subtraction scheme: NNLO QCD corrections to an arbitrary process at colliders

 The $\ONLO$ operators are defined as

 where, as before, $\HP$ denotes the list of initial- and final-state partons associated with a given $\FLM$, excluding the potentially-unresolved parton $\Fp$, and $\partFuncNLOfp{i}$ are the NLO partition functions discussed in item v) of \Sec\ref{sec:summary}.
 The functions $\partFuncACsp{i}$ are the NNLO partition functions (also referenced in item v) of \Sec\ref{sec:summary}) upon which the collinear operator $C_{i\Sp}$ has been applied.
+Note that after the action of $C_{i\Sp}$, $\partFuncACsp{i}$ does not depend on parton $\Sp$ anymore.
 The variable $\eta_{i\Fp}$ is defined as $\eta_{i \Fp} = (1-\cos \theta_{i \xa})/2$, where $\theta_{i\xa}$ is the relative angle between the directions of parton $i$ and $\xa$, computed in the preselected reference frame (e.g., the center-of-mass frame of the partonic collision).

 The last term on the \rhs\ of \eq\eqref{eq_single_unresolved_final_nf} is the elastic contribution, which reads